Home » Can Two Tortoises Live Together?

 Marginated Tortoise8-14 years old

-If you’re getting tortoises that are already a few years old, the breeder or store you purchase them from should be able to tell you if they are male or female.
+If you’re getting tortoises, the breeder should be able to tell you if you have a male or female.

 Can Two Tortoises Be Friends?

-Although many would say that male tortoises can get along after a dominant male has been established, this isn’t the case.
-The dominant tortoise will proceed to bully the submissive one.
+Although some people believe that male tortoises can get along after a dominant male has been established, this isn’t the case.
+The dominant tort will bully the submissive one.

-Two juvenile tortoises will have no trouble living together, but you still need to ensure their environment is adequate.
-Just because they are not mature does not mean they don’t fight for space.
+Two juvenile tortoises can live together but ensure their territory is adequate.
+Just because the tortoises haven’t matured doesn’t mean they don’t fight for space.

-Even juvenile tortoises show signs of aggression if they feel there isn’t enough space for everyone.
-Chelonian Conservation and Biology stated that juvenile tortoises display aggressive behaviors if too many are in a burrow.
+Even juvenile tortoises show signs of aggression if there’s insufficient space.
+Chelonian Conservation and Biology stated that juveniles display hostility if too many are in a burrow.

 do tortoises need companionship?